hurlbertlab/dietdatabase/data_priorities.md

 The following Orders are being targeted for our initial data publication.
 Please focus on finishing up everything within Passeriformes before working on other Orders.

+Note that Families for which I know that data remain to be entered are highlighted with parenthetical notes.
+However, it should probably be confirmed that no References remain to be checked for the other Families.

 ### Accipitriformes
 --Accipitridae (still more species to enter)
 --Cathartidae (3 species to enter)